 In 2016, Dr. Marietti proposed to the Wayzata School District that she have a general education classroom where she also cased managed the students that are on Individual Education Plans (IEP).
 This proposal was approved, and she began working as a 5th grade general education teacher, while also case managing and providing service for the students on IEP’s in her classroom.
 As a result of the student success that she observed daily, positive feedback from many stakeholders, and curiosity about what exactly this type of classroom looked like, Dr. Marietti developed Equitable Teaching.

-Dr. Marietti established Equitable Teaching in 2018 with the goal of reaching a greater audience and providing guidance and support to educators, para-professionals, administrators, parents, and students that share in her passion.
-Along with the creation of the Equitable Teaching courses, Dr. Marietti provides coaching to general educators who are pursuing this approach to teaching, all while working as a Special Education Coordinator in the Wayzata School District in Plymouth, MN.
+Dr. Marietti established Equitable Teaching in 2018 with the goal of reaching a greater audience and providing guidance and support to educators, para-professionals, specialists, administrators, parents, and students that share in her passion.
+Along with the creation of the Equitable Teaching Mindset Guide, Dr. Marietti provides coaching to general educators who are pursuing this approach to teaching, all while working as a Special Services Coordinator in the Wayzata School District in Plymouth, MN.

 Research published in, Capella University, Proquest Dissertations Publishing, The Experience of Student Participation in the Individual Education Plan: Giving a Voice to Students with High-Functioning Autism.
 Learn more here.

 Dr. Christina Marietti lives in Minneapolis, MN with her husband, John.
 They have five children, Jonah, Thomas, Maria, Timothy, and Tyler.